Psionic-Sorcerer/github_tutorial/tutorial.md

 ## Edit the Python Code and Push Your changes to the Internet Repo

--  Edit the code by completing one of the functions used to create a new column in the DataFrame programmed in the github.py file, and “un-comment” the corresponding statement used to create a new column in the DataFrame, that is, delete the pound sign
+-  In __the branch that you created__, edit the <code>github.py</code> code with Spyder by completing one of the functions that is used with the <code>.apply()</code> method to create a new column in the DataFrame and also “un-comment” the corresponding statement (delete the pound sign) with the <code>.apply()</code> method that uses the function that you edited.
--  xxx link to details about the code
+  -  If you want more details about the code go here: [code_folder] (/code/readme.md)
--  Test your code revision to ensure that it works
+-  Test your code revision in Spyder to ensure that it works
 -  In GitHub Desktop Commit the code change to the branch
 -  xxxx
 -  Then <code>Push Changes</code> to Origin (this changes the code in the Internet repo to reflect your additions)